khmarbaise/octopress/source/_posts/2013/2013-09-14-appassembler-maven-plugin-release-1-dot-5.md

 categories: [Maven, News, Maven-Plugins]
 ---
-The new release of the [Appassembler Maven Plugin 1.5](http://mojo.codehaus.org/appassembler/appassembler-maven-plugin/) contains a number of bug fixes, imrovements and new feature.
+The new release of the [Appassembler Maven Plugin 1.5](http://mojo.codehaus.org/appassembler/appassembler-maven-plugin/) contains a number of bug fixes, improvements and a new feature.

 <!-- more -->
 The following bug fixes: